 The Lewis Honors College provides students with the opportunity to customize and make the most of their University of Kentucky experience.
 Through additional Honors College advising, students will be guided on how to invest their extensive AP and dual credit work, as well as how to use that flexibility to explore new and exciting opportunities within their major or the larger campus community.
 Honors students are encouraged to explore opportunities such as graduating in three years, participating in the Chellgren Center for Undergraduate Excellence, The Gaines Center for for the Humanities or participating in simultaneous Undergraduate and Graduate Study through the University Scholars Program.
 Honors students are provided with a diverse curriculum, which complements their major area of study and prepares them for success as they continue on their academic and career trajectories in a global community.

 Lewis Honors College advisors serve as an additional source of academic counseling, supplementary to advisors in the major.
-The primary responsibility of the Honors adviser is to assist students in getting the most out of their UK experience by educating them on how best to invest their pre-college work, and plan strategically for their future.
+The primary responsibility of the Honors advisor is to assist students in getting the most out of their UK experience by educating them on how best to invest their pre-college work, and plan strategically for their future.
 The Lewis Honors College is a natural home for students who have multiple academic goals and a significant amount of academic flexibility due to their rigorous high-school course work in AP/IB.

 Priority registration for all courses